wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "If you have love in your life it can make up for a great many things you lack.
-If you don't have it, no matter what else there is, it's not enough."
+💬 Quote of the Day: "Life is like music, it must be composed by ear, feeling and instinct, not by rule.
+Nevertheless one had better know the rules, for they sometimes guide in doubtful cases, though not often."
 <!-- end quote -->